-Sobolo is the Ghanaian name for a drink made out of dried hibiscus/rosella leaves.
+Sobolo is made out of dried hibiscus/rosella leaves.
 This is a highly popular beverage in Ghana and other West African countries.
-It is slightly different from the Hibiscus tea/drink drunk in different parts of the world.
+It is slightly different from those drank in different parts of the world.
 Sobolo drink is called Bissap in Burkina Faso and Zobo in Nigeria.
 It tastes a bit grapey and a little bit like cranberry juice and can be served with mint leaves.
 It can also be served with any flavoring of one’s choice; sometimes with pineapple juice, tea grass, vanilla and many others.
 Sobolo drink also has a lot of medicinal benefits.
 It help blood pressure regulated, helps in cutting cholesterol levels.
 It reduces menstrual cramps and speeds up digestion which is effective in weight control.

 - One cup of dried Hibiscus leaves

 - Three table spoons of sugar

 - Any fruit or vegetable slices for garnishing.

 - First, take four cups of water and let them boil, add the Hibiscus leaves and boil for about 15 minutes or until the water changes to a deep red color.